We are very proud to present a selection of brands that we created together with our wonderful clients.

 FMCG: Heineken Beertender

-In 2014 Vistaprint N.V., the world leader in mass customization, acknowledged the need to restructure its branding strategy in a way that actively supported the ambitious growth objectives.
+In 2014 Vistaprint N.V., the world leader in mass customization, acknowledged the need to restructure its branding strategy in a way that actively supported its ambitious growth objectives.
 We assisted in their transformation and developed their new brand name: Cimpress.

 In the first part of the process, in which the entire board actively participated, the definitive branding strategy was finalized: a new overarching corporate identity would be developed, independent of the growing number of customer facing brands in numerous segments and markets.